pczajkowski/anonymizeDOCXComments/README.md

 *./anonymize test.docx -d test2.docx* - de-anonymized version will be saved as test2.docx leaving original test.docx intact.

 You'll need libarchive, libxml2 and [lbinn](https://github.com/liteserver/binn) to compile it.
 It was created as learning project while I was exploring C, so use it freely, but at your own risk.
 Output was tested with Word 2013 and Libre Office Writer.

-To relieve your pain I've added compiled Windows 64 bit binary in the bin folder.
-It includes all necessary MingW dlls.
 Enjoy!